fluffydiscord / roadrunner-symfony-bundle

 session serialization by taking advantage ofEquatableInterface

-and custom de/serialization logic.
+and a custom de/serialization logic.
 This will prevent errors because of detached Doctrine entities and, as a side bonus, will speed up loading user from sessions.

 <?php namespace App\Entity\User; use Doctrine\DBAL\Types\Types; use Doctrine\ORM\Mapping as ORM; use Symfony\Component\Security\Core\User\EquatableInterface; use Symfony\Component\Security\Core\User\PasswordAuthenticatedUserInterface; use Symfony\Component\Security\Core\User\UserInterface; class User implements UserInterface, PasswordAuthenticatedUserInterface, EquatableInterface { #[ORM\Id] private ?int $id = null; #[ORM\Column(type: Types::TEXT, unique: true)] private ?string $email = null; #[ORM\Column(type: Types::TEXT)] private ?string $password = null; // serialize ony these three fields public function __serialize(): array { return [ "id" => $this->id, "email" => $this->email, "password" => $this->password, ]; } // unserialize ony these three fields public function __unserialize(array $data): void { $this->id = $data["id"] ?? null; $this->email = $data["email"] ?? null; $this->password = $data["password"] ?? null; } // check only the three serialized fields public function isEqualTo(mixed $user): bool { if (!$user instanceof self) { return false; } return $this->id === $user->getId() && $this->password === $user->getPassword() && $this->email === $user->getEmail() ; } }